Some of the links in this post may be affiliate links.

-At the time of writing this post, I have switched to Dyna Gro Grow fertilizer for most of my houseplants.
+I now use Dyna-Gro Grow fertilizer for most of my houseplants.

 This is a very high quality, urea-free fertilizer and that is a complete formulation.
-I use this now for the majority for my houseplants.
+I use this now for all my leafy tropicals.

 Since these plants come from rainforests, you can image the humidity that they enjoy in their native environments.